-- Options: There are few options like halt, reboot, or power off options that is used to shutdown the system.
+- Options: There are few options like halt, reboot, or power off options that are used to shutdown the system.

 - Time: Time specifies at what time the shutdown should process.

-- Message: Message option specifies what message is to be broadcast to all users when shutdown is initiated.
+- Message: The message option specifies what message is to be broadcast to all users when shutdown is initiated.

 How does Shutdown Command Work in Linux?

 There are few options used in shutdown command to manage the system.
-Below are the options and its descriptions.
+Below are the options and their descriptions.

 - -r: It will allow to request that the system be rebooted once the system is been brought down.

 - -h: It will allow to request the machine to either halt or power off once it is brought down, it is then left to the choice of the system.